objectives materials technology background activities assessment resources

 4th Grade Explorations and Extensions

-1. Make your own musical legend sheets and attach them to a map, locating where the musicians come from.
+1. Make your own musical legend sheets and attach them to a map, locating where the musicians come from, genre, and short bio.

-Technology Option: Follow directions on the Constructing a Cultural Map worksheet to make a large wall map showing musicians' pictures in the region where they were born.
+Technology Option: Use a word processing software to to make a large wall map showing musicians' pictures in the region where they were born.

 2. Research the most famous recordings or songs of a chosen musician.
 Perform or play one of these songs for your classmates.